History of Crimea: Post-World War II

-The autonomous republic without its titled nationality was downgraded to an oblast (province) within the Russian SFSR on 30 June 1945.
+The autonomous republic without its titular nationality was downgraded to an oblast (province) within the Russian SFSR on 30 June 1945.
 A process of de-Tatarization of Crimea was started to remove the memory of the Tartars, including a massive name change of the vast majority of toponyms, which were given Slavic and communist names.
 Very few localities – Bakhchysarai, Dzhankoy, İşün, Alushta, Alupka, and Saky – were given their original names back after the fall of the Soviet Union.

-1954 transfer to Ukraine SSR
+1954 transfer to Ukrainian SSR

 On 19 February 1954, the oblast was transferred from the Russian SFSR to the Ukrainian SSR jurisdiction, on the basis of "the integral character of the economy, the territorial proximity and the close economic and cultural ties between the Crimea Province and the Ukrainian SSR" and to commemorate the 300th anniversary of Ukraine's union with Russia.

 Sevastopol was a closed city due to its importance as the port of the Soviet Black Sea Fleet and was attached to the Crimean Oblast only in 1978.

 The construction of North Crimean Canal, a land improvement canal for irrigation and watering of Kherson Oblast in southern Ukraine, and the Crimean peninsula, was started in 1957 soon after the transfer of Crimea.
 The canal also has multiple branches throughout Kherson Oblast and the Crimean peninsula.
 The main project works took place between 1961 and 1971 and had three stages.
 The construction was conducted by the Komsomol members sent by the Komsomol travel ticket (Komsomolskaya putyovka) as part of shock construction projects and accounted for some 10,000 "volunteer" workers.

 In the post-war years, Crimea thrived as a tourist destination, with new attractions and sanatoriums for tourists.
-Tourists came from all around the Soviet Union and its satellite countries, particularly from the GDR.
+Tourists came from all around the Soviet Union and its satellite countries, particularly from East Germany.
 In time the peninsula also became a major tourist destination for cruises originating in Greece and Turkey.
 Crimea's infrastructure and manufacturing also developed, particularly around the sea ports at Kerch and Sevastopol and in the oblast's landlocked capital, Simferopol.
 Populations of Ukrainians and Russians alike doubled as a result of assimilationist policies, with more than 1.6 million Russians and 626,000 Ukrainians living on the peninsula by 1989.